ef1301/paint_gui/README.md

 ```
 python main.py
 ```

+## Problems Encountered
+The Problems we encountered and our solutions can be found [here](PROBLEMS.md).

 ## Classes & Functions
 * **PyPaintMainUi:** Encapsulates PaintWidget, Settings, and Color History
   * `_addWidgets(self)`: encapsulates PaintWidget, Settings, and Color History under a central widget